 Online advertising has become quite popular as traditional advertising with many businesses putting more emphasis on online promotions than electronic media (TV and radio).
 An organization that does both traditional (Newspapers, Magazines, Hoardings, banners) as well as online (web, social media, email) and electronic media need to interact with multiple agencies to create content, the images, creative and ensure its delivery across channels.
 There should be an internal marketing and advertising team to coordinate those activities.

-With the advent of technology and most importantly the cloud where storage, software, database are spread across locations but connected on a virtual framework, it has become possible for organizations to integrate several activities such as sales, marketing communication, logistics, and transportation,
+With the advent of technology and most importantly the cloud where storage, software, databases are spread across locations but connected on a virtual framework, it has become possible for organizations to integrate several activities such as sales, marketing communication, logistics, and transportation,

-Here are ten ways to effectively utilize Marketing Cloud Training in your organization
+10 ways to utilize Marketing Cloud Training

 Following are the top ten ways: